 In March 2020, our global workforce transitioned to working remotely with the exception of research and clinical trial related activities that required laboratory-based activity or manufacturing.
 We implemented protocols and procedures to ensure the safety of our employees working on site, including requirement to wear personal protective equipment, temperature checks at entry and offered COVID-19 testing for any employee with symptoms or at suspected risk of exposure to virus.
 In June 2020, we began the implementation of our workplace re-entry plan, based on a phased approach that is principles-based and local in design, with a focus on continuity of patient treatment and working to bring its workforce back on-site safely.
-We have also implemented policies to control and limit office and lab access in line with social distancing guidelines and for contact tracing if needed.
+We have also implemented policies to control and limit office and lab access in line with government guidelines and for contact tracing if needed.
+The Company will continue to monitor guidance, particularly as restrictions ease, to ensure best practice approaches are adopted in order that the Company minimizes risk to its employees and business.